 Chief Brown spent his childhood years in the Midlothian area.
 He moved back to the city with his family in 2009.

-Commander Harp currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.
+Commander Regan currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.

 Like us on Facebook!